OctHe/ICE/README.md

 ## Linux Distribution

-A Linux distribtuion comprises multiple drivers to support different hardware architecutres and a collections of softwares in the user sapce.
+A Linux distribtuion comprises multiple drivers to support different hardware architectures and a collections of softwares in the user sapce.
 The follow tables summarize the main different between these awesome distributions and the programs.

 |                 |    Arch   |   Fedora  |  OpenSUSE |    Void   |      Debian      |